 How to Fix a Distorted Picture in Post-Production

 Many novice photographers think that an expensive professional camera will help them take perfect shots with minimum effort.
 In fact, the wrong choice of a shooting lens or a too heavy camera tilt can result in lots of photo mistakes.
-If your pictures suffer from an unnatural perspective or curved lines, there is still a chance for lens distortion correction with an easy photo editor for PC like PhotoWorks.
+If your pictures suffer from an unnatural perspective or curved lines, there is still a chance for lens distortion correction with an easy photo editor like PhotoWorks.

 Below, you will learn about the 3 most common types of lens mistakes, why they occur, and how to correct image distortion with PhotoWorks.
 There will be a tutorial for visual learners.
 We will also go over 4 alternative ways of photo distortion correction: on Mac computers, Windows PCs, smartphones, and with a plugin.